The Meadows — tract homes in Livermore (1973)

 4. The Gardenia (Plan 8700) - 3 bedrooms, 2 bathrooms, 1,466 sq. ft.
 An updated version from the earlier Quietwood series.

-The sales office today (set in a Gardenia model)
+Original sales office today in a Gardenia model, via Google Street View.

-The original Azalea model today.
+Original Azalea model today via Google Street View.
 Note original walkway.

 In August 1976, Sunset put the Cromwell Street model homes up for sale.
 By October, the neighborhood had essentially sold out, concluding a successful three-year run.